 You will need a Mac with same OS installed as the NetBoot Image you will be creating.
 If you have ever used DeployStudio or Casper, this process should be familiar to you.

-- Download a full copy of El Capitan from the App Store.
+- Download a full copy of El Capitan, Sierra, or High Sierra from the App Store.
+It must be the full installer and not a stub.
 Once completed, it should be in your Applications folder.

 - Download and open AutoDMG

-- Drag the El Capitan Application to the AutoDMG window and click build.
+- Drag the Installer Application to the AutoDMG window and click build.

 - Download and open AutoCloneDeployNBI (derived from MacMule’s AutoCasperNBI)